kaio-giovanni/page-printer/readme.md

 ## Page Printer

-This project take screenshots of web pages using selenium.
+This project take screenshots of web pages using selenium and chrome driver.

 ### Dependencies

 - Java ^11
 - Gradle ^6.8
 - Chrome driver

 ### Setup

 1. Execute the commands bellow:

 ```bash